Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior.md

 # Residual Image
 At 18th level, you leave behind an illusory double whenever you teleport.
 It lasts until your next turn and looks exactly like you.

-To discern that this is only an illusion, a creature must succeed an Intelligence ([[Investigation]]) check with a DC equal to 8 + your Charisma modifier + your proficiency bonus.
+When you are within 5 feet of such an illusion, an attacking creature must make a Wisdom saving throw with a DC equal to 8 + your Charisma modifier + your proficiency bonus.
+On failure, it attacks the illusion instead of you.